 The "plan", "do", "check", and "reflect" cycle was integrated to teacher development through PLC activities in 3 cycles.
 Each cycle the researcher has developed teachers to be able to learning management to develop students' CISs suitable to the context of each class.
 In "plan" step, training activities focus on the concepts of student analysis and learning design.
 In "do" step, training activities focus on the concepts of instructional coaching, student motivation, and classroom management.
 In "check" step, training activities focus on the concepts of formative assessment and constructive feedback.
-In "reflect" step, training activities focus on the concepts of self-reflection, sharing and teaching improvement.
+In "reflect" step, training activities focus on the concepts of student.
 There were 3 cycles indicated by Figure 3.